RFP: The Meaning of Love (2015-2016)

-Biola University’s Center for Christian Thought (“the Center”), through the help of a generous grant from the John Templeton Foundation, will grant multiple semester- and year-long residential research fellowships: roughly half of these will be awarded as external fellowships (for scholars from institutions other than Biola University), and the other half as internal fellowships (for Biola University faculty).
+Biola University’s Center for Christian Thought (“the Center”) will grant multiple semester- and year-long residential research fellowships: roughly half of these will be awarded as external fellowships (for scholars from institutions other than Biola University), and the other half as internal fellowships (for Biola University faculty).
 Fellowship recipients will comprise an interdisciplinary group of approximately eight researchers per semester focused on the theme The Meaning of Love.

 Proposal requests from non-Biola-affiliated scholars will be for up to $90,000 for projects lasting the full 2015-16 academic year and up to $45,000 for projects lasting one semester that academic year.
 For those relocating to the Biola area, additional support is available for housing and up to $3,000 per semester for relocation expenses.
 A post-doc fellowship may also be available pending qualified applicants and available funding.
 Proposal requests from Biola faculty will be for teaching-load reductions sufficient to reduce their teaching to approximately one half of their normal contracted teaching load.
 We anticipate hosting a total of eight fellows per semester (some of whom will stay for only a semester, others for the entire academic year), about half of which will be non-Biola scholars and the other half, Biola faculty.
 Fellows will be in residence at Biola University for either the fall term (August 28, 2015 to December 20, 2015) or the spring term (January 27, 2016, to May 24, 2016) or both.